Examples of Protozoa with Detailed Characters & Pictures

 • They live independently and move in search of food.
 Most freshwater protozoa are microscopic.

-• They cannot be viewed with naked eyes and need the help of a microscope.
-But, the marine amoebas are big in size comparatively and are visible to the naked eye.
+• They cannot be viewed with the naked eye and need the help of a microscope.
+However, the marine amoebas are relatively large and are visible to the naked eye.

 • The structure is so simple, with no specialized appendages or sexual parts.

-• They move by pseudopodia, which are the extensions of the cell membrane and cytoplasm.
+• They move by pseudopodia, the extensions of the cell membrane and cytoplasm.

 • The cell has a contractile vacuole, which helps to remove excess water from the cell.